Migrating from HPCS to Key Protect Dedicated with the Key Migration Tool

 The status, create, and sync operations from the CLI tool produce the following two files:

-• A .csv output file is created after the operation completes, with execution in the file name, the operation name, and the date-time of command run.
-The file contains a copy of the input data, and in addition for each row:
+Created after the operation completes, with execution in the file name, the operation name, and the date-time of command run.
+The file contains a copy of the input data, and for each row:

-• The number of registrations found on the HPCS key
+• The number of associations that are found on the HPCS key

-• The number of registrations found on the Key Protect Dedicated key
+• The number of associations that are found on the Key Protect Dedicated key

 • The status of the operation on the HPCS key

-• A .log output file is created after the operation completes, with summary in the file name, the operation name, and the date-time of command run.
-The file provides an overview of the status of keys with migration intents and their number of registrations.
+Created after the operation completes, with summary in the file name, the operation name, and the date-time of command run.
+The file provides an overview of the status of keys with migration intents and their number of associations.

 Before you begin